One North Sea - joint ministerial statement on climate change and energy security

 FOR THE

-MINISTRY OF PETROLEUM AND ENERGY OF THE KINGDOM OF NORWAY
+MINISTRY OF PETROLEUM AND ENERGY OF THE KINGDOM OF NORWAY FOR THE

 DEPARTMENT OF ENERGY AND CLIMATE CHANGE OF THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND